jlevy/og-equity-compensation/README.md

 In this section, we describe the basics of how stock and shares are used.

-Those familiar with stock, stock corporations, and public and private companies can [jump ahead](#how-equity-is-granted) to how these companies grant equity.
+Those familiar with stock, stock corporations, public companies, and private companies can [jump ahead](#how-equity-is-granted) to how those companies grant equity.

 ### Kinds of companies